Data-ARENA-Space/data-nadhi-documentation/docs/architecture/index.md

 # Architecture Overview

-Data Nadhi is a **distributed, microservices-based data pipeline platform** designed for flexibility, scalability, and simplicity.
+Data Nadhi is a **distributed, microservices-based data pipeline platform** built for flexibility, scalability, and keeping things simple.
-This document provides a high-level view of the system and links to detailed architecture pages for each component.
+This doc gives you the high-level view and links to detailed pages for each component.

 ---

 ## 🏗️ High-Level Architecture

-Data Nadhi is composed of multiple independently deployable services that work together to ingest, process, and deliver data across systems.
+Data Nadhi is made up of multiple services that can be deployed independently.
+They work together to ingest, process, and deliver data wherever it needs to go.

 ![Data Nadhi Architecture](/img/docs/core-architecture.png)